Energy-Sensitive Trajectory Design and Restoration Areas Allocation for UAV-Enabled Grassland Restoration: Simulation Studies

 \subsubsection{Parameter Settings}

 In CHAPBILM, the neighborhood size of the generated path is 36 and the maximum number generation $gen_{max}$ is set to 91.
 The population size and maximum iteration number of PBIL are respectively set to $NP=10$ and $T_{max}=80$.
 The learning rate and the proportion of elite solution are respectively set to $\alpha = 0.2$ and $\theta = 30\%$.
-Each algorithm is independently run 30 times in each scenario.
+To eliminate the influence of randomness on the simulation results as much as possible, each algorithm is independently run 30 times in each scenario and the average value is taken as the simulation result.

 In the initial phase of ILS, each element of solution which denotes the number of the unit circles restored $\sigma_i$ for each degraded area on grassland, corresponding with the size of grassland areas varies from $20\%$ to $10\%$ in decreasing steps of $5\%$ at intervals of 2 for all the scenarios.